johnfitzy/readsb-state-archive/README.md

   ghcr.io/warpstreamlabs/bento:1.17.0
 ```

 Bento will start collecting immediately.
-By default it uses a **15-minute tumbling window** — your first Parquet file will appear after the first window closes.
-This is configured with the `buffer.system_window.size` option in `bento-config.yaml`
+By default it uses a **15-minute tumbling window**, your first Parquet file will appear after the first window closes (15min intervals past the hour).
+This is configured with the `buffer.system_window.size` option in `bento-config.yaml`.

+Normally, in the "real" world, Parquet file size should be kept between 256MB to 1GB for best performance.
+With your own ADS-B data feed you won't get any where near this size for each hour partition.
+To increase the file size increase the tumbling window up to `1h`.
+But make sure you are not going to blow the Pi's memory out, eg: `docker stats` to see RAM usage of the container.

 To run in the background:
 ```bash